arnesanches/arnesanches/README.md

 Built with BeautifulSoup and Matplotlib, this web scraping tool collects data from Hacker News, generates CSV reports, and creates graphs of the top 10 most popular news stories with their respective votes.
 Ideal for trend analysis and automated monitoring of news in the technology field.

 ### 7. [**Llama PDF to Excel**](https://github.com/arnesanches/llama-pdf-to-excel)
-This project uses Llama Parse, an AI-powered document analysis tool, to extract tables from PDF files and convert them into Excel (.xlsx) format with proper formatting.
+This project uses Llama Parse, an AI-powered document analysis tool, to extract tabular data from PDF files and convert it into Excel (.xlsx) format while preserving the tabular layout.

 ### 8. [**Power BI Advanced Dashboard**](https://github.com/arnesanches/powerbi_dashboard)
 This project, developed in Power BI, features a highly interactive and visually appealing financial dashboard that displays the results of financial calculations based on data extracted from an Excel file.
 The accuracy of these results is validated using Python code.